Submitting EPS and eRD messages within time

-After expiry an electronic reimbursement claim to the NHSBSA could not be processed.
+After 180 days an electronic reimbursement claim to the NHSBSA could not be processed.
 A manual request (which may be based on an average) must be made to the local NHS England team who may speak with the Pricing Authority on the issue.
 PSNC is in discussion with NHS England on arrangements for the manual submission of reimbursement claim requests in these circumstances.
 Your Local Pharmaceutical Committee may be able to assist with making a claim to the local NHS England team, and the LPC itself may seek assistance from PSNC on this.